Top 10 Destinations in Rwanda You Must Visit

 Rwanda may be small in size, but it’s overflowing with breathtaking landscapes, vibrant culture, and unforgettable adventures.
-Whether you’re here for gorilla trekking, safaris, hiking, or simply relaxing by a lake, the Land of a Thousand Hills has something for every type of traveler.
+Whether you’re here for gorilla trekking, safaris, hiking, or simply relaxing by a lake, the Land of a Thousand Hills has something for every traveler.

 1. Volcanoes National Park